Environmental Mitigation Projects

 ENVIRONMENTAL MITIGATION: Wetland and bird habitat mitigation will be obtained by reclaiming the channel using natural stabilization measures in lower Marcy Gulch, along with Cottonwood regeneration through tree planting.
 The channel bottom will be raised, also raising the groundwater, and the banks stabilized using vegetative techniques.
 This stream reclamation will restore, enhance, and preserve existing bird and wetland habitat from loss due to channel degradation.

-The FR/EIS originally anticipated that all trees below elevation 5439 would be cleared and grubbed, but the Chatfield Reservoir Mitigation Company, in coordination with CPW and USACE, determined this would be too destructive to the environment.
+The FR/EIS originally proposed that all trees below an elevation 5,439 above sea level would be cleared, but Chatfield Reservoir Mitigation Company Inc. (CRMC), in coordination with local experts, Colorado Parks and Wildlife (CPW), and United States Army Corp of Engineers (USACE), determined this would be too destructive to the environment.
+Therefore, a new approach was proposed and is being taken to manage the trees.

-An adaptive tree management plan has been developed by the CRMC team in coordination with CPW, USACE and the Colorado State Forest Service.
-The objectives of tree management in the fluctuation zone around Chatfield Reservoir are to:
+The objectives of adaptive tree management in the fluctuation zone around Chatfield Reservoir are to:

 - Protect visitor safety by removing trees that will be navigation hazards at higher water levels